 The Capital Mirage

 The Capital Mirage is one of the newest hotels in Cape Town.
 The modern digs are studio apartments and perfect for business travelers.
 The studio apartment allows for a more like home for those needing to stay a week or more.
 Amenities like real high-speed internet (our tests got 26mbps), washer and dryer, full kitchen, multiple restaurants on site, and a TV that connects to your laptop set it apart from other hotels.
 When finished with the day guests can head to the roof where The Vue bar offers stunning views of Table Mountain and a rooftop pool.
-In the digital age, this is the hotel that checks off all the best hotel boxes.
-They also get bonus points for bringing us room service sushi at a good price.

-What to pack for Cape Town
+Plan and Pack for Cape Town

 Make sure to protect your eyes from the sun in Africa since you’re near the equator.
 There are a lot of options for sunglasses and everyone should own at least a pair.
 It’s best to make sure they do have UV protection for the health of your eyes.